Lurker00/DX200-USB-Audio-Release/README.md

 ## History of public releases
 **1.1.43** - only available in [custom firmware builds](https://github.com/Lurker00/DX200-firmware) starting from 2.3.125:
-* Most of the settings are moved to the ***Settings*** menu.
-This new user interface item is a reason to increase the minor version number ;)
+* Most of the settings are moved into the ***Settings*** menu.
+This new user interface item is the reason to increase the minor version number ;)
 * ***Filter media buttons*** tries to hook Play/Pause, Next, Previous buttons, and filters out short (less than 100 ms) presses of Play/Pause button, but only if ***Active player*** is set.
 Then it forwards events to the ***Active player***.
 It also prevents Play/Pause to work when the USB interface is temporary down.
-It may help if you experience a problem with phantom Play/Pause presses (some people do).
+It helps if you experience a problem with phantom Play/Pause presses (some people do).
 * ***Beep on USB Audio detached*** beeps if the USB interface has been detached, and the screen is turned off.
 It is useful to know that ***Idle timeout*** has been expired, and you need to turn screen on for a moment to continue listening.
 * ***Hide MangoPlayer*** just hides it away from the desktop, like it is not installed.
-* If a music is being played via Android, USB Audio can't start the interface.
-The new version detects such situations, informs the user via a toast, and does prevents manula start of the interface in such a situation.
+* If music is being played via Android, USB Audio can't start the interface.
+The new version detects such situations, informs the user via a toast, and does prevents manual start of the interface in such a situation.
+* A new method to turn the USB interface on and keep it active, which does not consume a CPU cycle anymore.

 **1.0.39** - only available in [custom firmware builds](https://github.com/Lurker00/DX200-firmware) starting from 2.2.110 Rev.2:
 * ***USB DAC*** menu item - turns DX200 into USB DAC mode.